 In 2011, the Company entered into two memory technology Collaboration Agreements.
 The first agreement is a HyperCloudTM Technology Collaboration Agreement (the "IBM Agreement") with International Business Machines ("IBM").
-Under the IBM Agreement, IBM and the Company have agreed to cooperate with respect to the qualification of HyperCloudTM technology for use with IBM servers and to engage in certain joint marketing efforts if qualification is achieved.
-IBM and the Company have agreed to commit resources and funds in support of these activities.
+Under the IBM Agreement, IBM and the Company agreed to cooperate with respect to the qualification of HyperCloudTM technology for use with IBM servers and to engage in certain joint marketing efforts when qualification is achieved.
+IBM and the Company agreed to commit resources and funds in support of these activities.
 The IBM Agreement is non-exclusive.

 The second agreement is a Collaboration Agreement (the "HP Agreement") with Hewlett-Packard Company ("HP").
-Under the HP Agreement, HP and the Company have agreed to cooperate with respect to the qualification of HyperCloudTM technology for use with HP servers and to engage in certain joint marketing efforts if qualification is achieved.
-HP and the Company have agreed to commit resources and funds in support of these activities.
+Under the HP Agreement, HP and the Company agreed to cooperate with respect to the qualification of HyperCloudTM technology for use with HP servers and to engage in certain joint marketing efforts when qualification is achieved.
+HP and the Company agreed to commit resources and funds in support of these activities.
 The HP Agreement is exclusive for a period of time.
-HP and the Company agree to collaborate on the future use of HyperCloudTM load reduction and rank multiplication technologies for next generation server memory for HP.
+HP and the Company agreed to collaborate on the future use of HyperCloudTM load reduction and rank multiplication technologies for next generation server memory for HP.

-In the fourth quarter of 2011, the Company reimbursed IBM and HP \$0.2 million and \$0.1 million, respectively, for the cost of certain qualification activities.
-The Company reimbursed HP an additional \$0.4 million in the quarter ended March 31, 2012.
+In the fourth quarter of 2011, the Company reimbursed HP and IBM \$0.1 million and \$0.2 million, respectively, for the cost of certain qualification activities.
+The Company reimbursed HP an additional \$0.5 million and \$0.9 million in the quarter and six month period ended June 30, 2012, respectively.
 The payments are included in research and development expense in the condensed consolidated statements of operations.
-The Company expects to make additional payments of \$0.8 million and \$0.5 million to IBM and HP, respectively for joint HyperCloudTM marketing activities.
-The \$0.8 million payment to IBM is included in prepaid expenses and other accrued liabilities in the March 31, 2012 unaudited condensed consolidated balance sheet, as milestones that trigger the payment were achieved in March 2012.
-The Company will amortize payments made to its OEM customers based on the greater of actual unit shipments to the OEM compared with estimated total shipments over the term of the Collaboration Agreement, or straight-line amortization over the term of the agreement.
-The Company's net sales will be determined after deduction of the amortization of customer allowances for marketing activities, in accordance with ASC 605-50.
+The Company expects to make additional payments of \$0.8 million to IBM for joint HyperCloudTM marketing activities.
+The \$0.8 million payment to IBM is included in prepaid expenses and other accrued liabilities in the June 30, 2012 unaudited condensed consolidated balance sheet, as milestones that trigger the payment were achieved in March 2012.
+The Company is amortizing the \$0.8 million payment to be made to IBM based on actual unit shipments compared with estimated total shipments over the term of the Collaboration Agreement.
+The Company's net sales will be determined after deduction of the amortization of customer allowances for marketing activities, in accordance with ASC Topic 605-50.

-There can be no assurance that the efforts undertaken under either of the IBM or HP collaboration agreements will result in any new revenues for the Company.
+There can be no assurance that the efforts undertaken under either of the IBM or HP collaboration agreements will result in revenues for the Company that are sufficient to cover the cost of the qualification activities, including the payments made to HP and IBM under the collaboration agreements.